alexreardon/memoize-one/README.md

 So keep things simple and just use a cache size of one.

-Unlike other memoization libraries, `memoizeOne` only remembers the latest arguments.
+Unlike other memoization libraries, `memoizeOne` only remembers the latest arguments and result.
 No need to worry about cache busting mechanisms such as `maxAge`, `maxSize`, `exlusions` and so on which can be prone to memory leaks. `memoizeOne` simply remembers the last arguments, and if the function is next called with the same arguments then it returns the previous result.

 ## Usage